Proactive and AoI-aware Failure Recovery for Stateful NFV-enabled Zero-Touch 6G Networks: Model-Free DRL Approach: Numerical Evaluation

 \\ We use multiple approaches and hyperparameters tuning to solve the problem in this paper to get the best outcome.
 Additionally, we examine our approaches with no discount factor, i.e, $\gamma = 1$, and with considering discount factor, i.e, $\gamma = 0.99$.
 The motivation is to emphasize the impact of the discount factor on the current action and the most rewarded action.
+Moreover, we used early stopping method when an agent achieves an acceptable level of accuracy, i.e., when the agent reaches a good performance in all normal, warning, and critical states, to prevent model over-fitting.
 Approaches and results are discussed as follows: \\